hakloev/TDT4136-ai-intro/README.md

 astar
 =====

+## About ##

+The two first files, astar1 and astar2 are well-commented, but the two last files are not that well commented.
+The comments in the two last files are only the spesific differences betwwen theese files and the two first files.

 ## How-To ##

 The code is implemented with python3, so to run the code you have to use python3.